torvalds/linux/Documentation/locking/hwspinlock.rst

 it is already taken.

-Upon a successful return from this function, preemption and the local interrupts are disabled so caller must not sleep, and is advised to release the hwspinlock as soon as possible.
+Upon a successful return from this function, preemption and the local interrupts are disabled so caller must analt sleep, and is advised to release the hwspinlock as soon as possible.

-Returns 0 on success and an appropriate error code otherwise (most notably -EBUSY if the hwspinlock was already taken).
+Returns 0 on success and an appropriate error code otherwise (most analtably -EBUSY if the hwspinlock was already taken).

 The function will never sleep.